Prelude to the Battle of Chancellorsville

 At roughly 8 a.m. on the morning of May 2, 1863, nearly 30,000 soldiers left the Confederate lines in front of Chancellorsville and struck out to the south and then west, advancing along primitive wagon trails and country lanes through The Wilderness.
 Throughout the day, Lee covered Jackson’s journey by ordering the two divisions left behind to start skirmishes along Hooker’s front, designed to convince the Union commander that he still faced a formidable foe.

 Covering about two miles per hour, Jackson’s march did not go undetected.
-Several times, Federal soldiers spotted the Rebels through gaps in the thickets.
+Several times, Federal soldiers spotted the Confederates through gaps in the thickets.
 One officer, Major General Daniel Sickles, even sent out an infantry patrol that intercepted Jackson’s rearguard near the Catharine Iron Furnace.
-After sustaining some losses, the Confederates drove the Yankees off and Sickles chose not to continue the pursuit.
+After sustaining some losses, the Confederates drove the Union troops off and Sickles chose not to continue the pursuit.
 Responding to further accounts that Confederates were active on his right flank, Hooker brushed off the reports as evidence that the enemy was retreating, as he had expected.

 After about six hours of marching, the vanguard of Jackson’s column arrived opposite Hooker’s unprotected flank at roughly 2 p.m.
 Jackson spent the next three hours organizing his soldiers into three successive battle lines overlapping the Orange Turnpike.
 When Jackson’s men completed their preparations, somewhere near 5:30 p.m., Jackson asked Robert Rodes, commander of the first line, “General, are you ready?”
 When Rodes nodded, Jackson replied, “You may go forward then.”
 Rodes then signaled Major Eugene Blackford who ordered his bugler to sound the charge, starting one of the more overwhelming onslaughts of the Civil War.

 As the men of Union Major General Oliver O. Howard’s 11th Corps settled down to prepare their evening meal with their arms stacked, streams of small game began emerging from the nearby forest.
 Immediately behind the frightened animals, a surge of Confederate soldiers burst from the trees like a thunderstorm screaming the famous Rebel Yell.
-The startled Yankees abandoned everything and ran for their lives.
+The startled Union forces abandoned everything and ran for their lives.
 Only darkness and the loss of unit cohesion put an end to the Confederate blitz after driving Howard’s men two miles back toward Chancellorsville.

 Stonewall Jackson’s Death